Skip to main content

 WHY VICTIMS STAY

-• Family expectations and experience: Past experiences can distort the victim’s opinion of themselves or healthy relationships.
+- Expectations and experience: Past experiences can distort the victim’s opinion of themselves or healthy relationships.
 Others feel pressured to remain in the relationship because of family values or religious beliefs.
+Cultural and social barriers may also preclude victims of thinking about leaving.

 ASSESSMENT, DOCUMENTATION, AND REPORTING